 - Flying termites-they are attracted to light so you may find them near lighting fixtures, windows, doors, and vents

 - Mud tunnels-subterranean termites will have mud tunnels running from their food source back to their colony.
 Check for them around the foundation of your home.

 It takes time for a termite colony to become mature and create significant damage.
 The colony matures in 3-5 years and it can be up to eight years for the damage to become obvious enough that the homeowner will notice.
 At this point, the damage is extensive and very costly.
 For this reason, it is a good idea to regularly check for termites and take the following cautions to prevent them.

 - Try to eliminate moisture around your home; especially near the foundation.
 Make sure that you have functioning rain gutters and that the downspouts divert water away from the house.

 - Quickly repair any damage to a rotted roof/facia/sofit, etc.

 - Don’t store firewood near the house.

-- Try to keep an 18 inch distance between any soil or mulch and any wood portions of the homes structure.
+- Try to keep an 18-inch distance between any soil or mulch and any wood portions of the home structure.
 Wooden decks can be an inducement for subterranean termites because the wood and soil are in direct contact.

 - Regularly inspect around the foundation of your property.
-Damage cause by wood-boring insects is often not covered by insurance, and so early detection can save a lot in the long run.
+Damage caused by wood-boring insects is often not covered by insurance, and so early detection can save a lot in the long run.

 If you think you may have a problem with termites, we have technicians professionally licensed with the Idaho State Department of Agriculture who are able to identify and treat structural destroying pests, such as termites.
 We are also able to perform termite inspections required by some lenders in order to process a home loan.
 If you have any questions, feel free to give us a call!
 We would love to help and can have you visit with one of our licensed technicians.
 To learn more about other pests we control in Idaho click here.